apache/mxnet/docs/tutorials/python/mnist.md

 val_iter = mx.io.NDArrayIter(mnist['test_data'], mnist['test_label'], batch_size)
 ```

+## Training
+We will cover a couple of approaches for performing the hand written digit recognition task.
+The first approach makes use of a more traditional deep neural network architecture called Multilayer Percepton.
+We'll discuss its drawbacks and use that as a motivation to introduce a second more advanced approach called Convolution Neural Network that has proven to work very well for image classification tasks.

 ## Multilayer Perceptron

-We first use [Multilayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), MLP for short, to solve this problem.
+The first approach makes use of a [Multilayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), MLP for short, to solve this problem.
 We'll define the MLP using MXNet's symbolic interface.
 We being by creating a place holder variable for the input data.
-When working with an MLP, we need to flatten our 28x28 images into a flat 1-D structure of 784 (28 * 28) dimensions.
-The order of raw pixel values in the flattened vector does not matter as long as we are being consistent about how we do this across all input images.
-One might wonder if we are discarding valuable information by flattening.
-That is indeed true and we'll cover this more when we talk about convolutional neural networks where we preserve the input shape.
-For now, we'll go ahead and work with flattened images.
+When working with an MLP, we need to flatten our 28x28 images into a flat 1-D structure of 784 (28 * 28) raw pixel values.
+The order of pixel values in the flattened vector does not matter as long as we are being consistent about how we do this across all images.

 ```python
 data = mx.sym.var('data')
 # Flatten the data from 4-D shape into 2-D (batch_size, num_channel*width*height)
 data = mx.sym.flatten(data=data)
 ```
+One might wonder if we are discarding valuable information by flattening.
+That is indeed true and we'll cover this more when we talk about convolutional neural networks where we preserve the input shape.
+For now, we'll go ahead and work with flattened images.

 MLP contains several fully-connected layers.
-A fully-connected layer, with an *n x m* input matrix *X* outputs a matrix *Y* with size *n x k*, where *k* is often called as the hidden size.
-This layer has two learnable parameters, the *m x k* weight matrix *W* and the *m x 1* bias vector *b*.
-It computes the outputs with *Y = W X + b*.
+A fully-connected (FC) layer is one where each neuron in the layer is fully connected to every neuron in its preceding layer.
+From a linear algebra perspective, an FC layer applies an affine transform to the *n x m* input matrix *X* and outputs a matrix *Y* of size *n x k*, where *k* is the number of neurons in the FC layer. *k* is also referred to as the hidden size.
+The output *Y* is computed according to the equation *Y = W X + b*.
+The FC layer has two learnable parameters, the *m x k* weight matrix *W* and the *m x 1* bias vector *b*.

-The output of a fully-connected layer is often fed into an activation function,
-which applies an element-wise non-linearity.
-Common activation functions include sigmoid, tanh, and [rectified linear unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) ("relu" for short).
+In an MLP the output of an FC layer is often fed into an activation function, which applies an element-wise non-linearity.
+This step is critical and that is what gives neural networks the ability to classify inputs that are not linearly separable.
+Common choices for activation functions are sigmoid, tanh, and [rectified linear unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) ("relu" for short).
 In this example, we'll use the relu activation function which has several desirable properties and is typically considered a default choice.

+The following code declares two fully connected (hidden) layers with 128 and 64 neurons each.
+Furthermore, FC layers are sandwiched between relu activation layers which apply the element-wise relu transformation.

 ```python
 # The first fully-connected layer and the corresponding activation function